 2.1 DATA SOURCES

 The analysis uses annual national and state-level data on nitrogen fertilizer use and related agricultural variables for India.
 Nitrogen consumption data were obtained from publications of the Fertilizer Association of India (FAI.
 2024).
 Information on cropping intensity, gross irrigated area and gross cropped area (used to construct irrigation intensity), and institutional agricultural credit was compiled from the Reserve Bank of India (RBI.
 2024).
 Data on urea subsidy allocation were sourced from fertilizer statistics published by FAI, while rainfall data were obtained from the Ministry of Earth Sciences (IMD.
 2024).
 Together, these variables provide a consistent time-series framework to examine changes in nitrogen use intensity while accounting for major structural determinants of fertilizer demand.
 The study period spans multiple policy regimes, allowing identification of DBT effects while controlling for earlier fertilizer policy reforms.

+WHAT ABOUT POS DATA?
+IS IT NOT AVAILABLE?
+INCLUDE A PARA.

 2.2 EMPIRICAL STRATEGY